MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

  # PROJECT 2: THE ULTIMATE HARRY POTTER QUIZ

-The Ultimate Harry potter Quiz, is a quiz that main purpose is to test members of the Harry Potter fandom's knowledge of the vast Harry Potter universe.
-The main purpose of this site is to offer the fandom of any age and technical background a chance to experience a fully interactive quiz, that offers the user feedback of how they are doing in the quiz/ how far through the quiz they are. *The quiz also utilizes email JS to send the users an automated email with the users result from the quiz*.
+The Ultimate Harry potter Quiz, is a quiz that's main purpose is to test members of the Harry Potter fandom's knowledge of the vast Harry Potter universe.
+The main purpose of this site is to offer the fandom of any age and technical background a chance to experience a fully interactive quiz, that offers the user feedback of how they are doing in the quiz/ how far through the quiz they are.
+The quiz also utilizes email JS to allow the users to give feedback directly to the owner of the quiz, on the quiz itself.
 <hr>

 ## Table of Content